RSDKModding/RSDK-Modding-Wiki/docs/Guides/Games/Sonic1-2/Datapack.md

 ## Obtaining the Datapacks
 === "Android"

-    TODO: {--Verify that this still works, I basically just copy-pasted my old tutorial from three years ago, also needs screenshots--} Verified by Ivan951236

     ![1.jpeg](https://raw.githubusercontent.com/Ivan951236/RSDK-Modding-Wiki/refs/heads/patch-1/docs/Guides/Games/Sonic1-2/1.jpg?raw=true)

     Use your APK extracting app of choice to get an APK file of Sonic 1 or Sonic 2.